 Dahlak Archipelago Diving — Eritrea

 The Dahlak Archipelago is Eritrea's chain of 209 islands in the southern Red Sea — one of the last truly untouched dive frontiers on the planet.
-Soviet-era shipwrecks litter the shallows, dugongs graze on seagrass beds, and the coral is pristine from decades of near-zero diver traffic.
+Soviet-era shipwrecks litter the shallows, dugongs graze on seagrass beds, and the coral is untouched from decades of near-zero diver traffic.
 Access requires military permits and serious expedition logistics, but the reward is Red Sea diving frozen in time.

 Score